chunyip135/chunyip135/README.md

 ## Doing
 * Learning algorithmic trading through **Machine Learning for Algorithmic Trading**
 * Learning and building an end-to-end algorithmic trading infrastructure
+* Learning Ploty and Dash on how to create interactive dashboard from scratch

 ## Current projects
 Project: **AlgoQuant** (end-to-end algorithmic trading platform with machine Learning, adapted ML4T workflow)